 Why should we learn PowerShell?

-All of the Microsoft Server products can be managed through PowerShell.
+All the Microsoft Server products can be managed through PowerShell.
 From an administrative standpoint, it will make your life easier and faster.
-Imagine if you have 1000 servers and want to scan for the installed applications on all the servers… How much time it will take?
+Imagine if you have one thousand servers and want to scan for the installed applications on all the servers… How much time it will take?
 Using a PowerShell, you can make a script and scan for all the installed applications.
 This will save you days.
-All of the Microsoft products use PowerShell.
+All the Microsoft products use PowerShell.

 - It saves time.

 - It is the Microsoft standard for automation.
 Automation and tool making are easier.

 - More Functions compared to cmd.exe and VBScript.

 - PowerShell can be used for reporting, configuring and administration.

 - The benefits are obvious, and you will come to know it once you start learning PowerShell.